-• PHEW covers not just "employers" and "employees," but all "principals" (an employer or a business with at least 5 independent contractors) and "workers" (employees or independent contractors at a "principal").
+• PHEW covers not just "employers" and "employees," but all "principals" (an employer or a business with at least 5 independent contractors) and "workers" (employees or independent contractors working for a "principal").

-Worker Rights to Oppose Workplace Health/Safety Violations During Public Health Emergencies\:
+Worker Rights to Oppose Workplace Health/Safety Violations:

-- It is unlawful to retaliate against, or interfere with, the following acts during, and related to, a public health emergency: - raising reasonable concerns, including informally, to the principal, other workers, the government, or the public, about workplace violations of government health or safety rules, or a significant workplace health or safety threat; - (2) opposing or testifying, assisting, or participating in an investigation or proceeding about retaliation for, or interference with, the above-listed conduct. - A principal need not address a worker's PHEW-related concern, but it still cannot fire or take other action against the worker for that reason, as long as the concern was reasonable and in good-faith.
+- It is unlawful to retaliate against, or interfere with, the following acts: - (1) raising reasonable concerns, including informally, to the principal, other workers, the government, or the public, about workplace violations of government health or safety rules, or a significant workplace health or safety threat; - (2) opposing or testifying, assisting, or participating in an investigation or proceeding about retaliation for, or interference with, the above-listed conduct. - A principal need not address a worker's PHEW-related concern, but it still cannot fire or take other action against the worker for raising such a concern, as long as the concern was reasonable and in good-faith.